software-patterns/workshop/projects/the-process-of-repair.md

   people care intrinsically about maintaining it
 - The quality that has this effect is what Christopher Alexander calls the Quality Without a Name.
+- Alexander asserts that the Quality Without a Name is created, in architecture, by certain geometric properties of space

 ## Seeing Code